Haroon96/TorrenterBot/README.md

    - Change `"NUM_RESULTS"` to the number of search results the bot should respond with.
 4. Run the program using `python main.py`.
 5. On the Telegram app, message your newly created bot using `/torrent <query>` to test things out.
 6. Once you add a torrent, check the RSS feed on `http://localhost:<PORT>/feed_name` to see if it shows up.
-Add this URL to your BitTorrent client RSS feeds.
-7. You can configure different download directories for different feeds.
+7. Add this URL to your BitTorrent client RSS feeds to auto-download from.
+You can configure different download directories for different feeds among other parameters.
+(Read about how to do this in qBittorrent [here](https://thewiki.moe/tutorials/rss/)).